m1ckr1sk/Code-Club/README.md

 * [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=windows)
 * [PyScripter](https://sourceforge.net/projects/pyscripter/)

-Both are free and do not require you to create an account.  **They must be downloaded and installed after you have installed the Python intepreter.**
+Both are free and do not require you to create an account.  **They must be downloaded and installed after you have installed the Python interpreter.**

 ### Links
 There is an introduction to python and trinket on the [code club projects site](https://codeclubprojects.org/en-GB/resources/python-intro/)